Sigtunaskolan Humanistiska Läroverket: Sports

-SSHL is member of the Northwest European Council of international Schools (NECIS), an organization founded in 1980, as well as of Sweden's Boarding and Private Schools' Sports Organization (Svenska Internat och Privatskolors Idrottsorganisation, SIPSI), founded in 1983, which allow students from different European and Swedish schools to compete in various sporting events throughout the academic year.
+SSHL is a member of Sweden's Boarding and Private Schools' Sports Organization (Svenska Internat och Privatskolors Idrottsorganisation, SIPSI), founded in 1983, which allow students from different European and Swedish schools to compete in various sporting events throughout the academic year.

 Furthermore, SSHL students compete against each other in the so called "House Series".
-Pupils are able to represent one of the school's "Houses" to which they belong, and take part in different athletic tournaments.
+Students are able to represent one of the school's "Houses" to which they belong, and take part in different athletic tournaments.